mehdi-farsi/hfam/README.md

 ####Symlink

 The `symlink` command creates a symlink with the source file passed as argument.
-The symlink target is defined in `$HOME/.target`.
+The symlink target is created in `$HOME/.target`.

 Example: